Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Introduction

-\section{\textbf{Introduction}}
+\section{Introduction}

-Simultaneous Planning Localization and Mapping (SPLAM) or Active SLAM has been a popular area of research over the years \cite{leung2006active,leung2006planning,kollar2008efficient,indelman2015planning,charrow2015information}.
+Simultaneous Planning Localization and Mapping (SPLAM) or Active SLAM has been a popular area of research over the years.
 The main theme is to compute a set of control actions for the mobile robot such that either the uncertainty of the robot or the combined uncertainty of robot and map states are bounded.
 Traditionally, SPLAM frameworks have been approached through either Model Predictive Control \cite{leung2006active,leung2006planning} or Information Gain \cite{kollar2008efficient} paradigms.
 In recent times, Belief Space planning paradigms have tended to compute the control law in continuous domain \cite{indelman2015planning,charrow2015information} taking a leaf out of SLAM frameworks that model it as a least squares problem \cite{kaess2008isam}.
 Planning under uncertainty using monocular vision by considering scene texture in addition to the geometric structure of the scene has also shown to improve the localization uncertainty \cite{costante2016perception}.

 However, all the above works assume the availability of immediate range data, map uncertainty estimates or dense depth maps of the scene.
-In contrast, in a monocular SLAM setting, the following complexities get accrued: \begin{itemize} \item Sparse depth estimates, which are highly inaccurate in texture-less or low texture scenes \item Degeneracies in camera motion estimation such as in planar scenes or for in-place rotation of the camera \item Highly non linear nature of the camera projection operation since a monocular camera is not a depth sensor but a projective sensor \end{itemize}
+In contrast, Monocular SLAM gives sparse depth estimates, which are highly inaccurate in texture-less or low texture scenes.
+These cases usually cause a failure in the feature tracking and consequently in SLAM itself.
+Moreover, planar scenes and in-place rotations lead to degeneracies in camera pose estimates.
+These combined with the non-linear nature of the camera projection operation lead to complexities in Monocular SLAM estimates.